 In Yosemite, it is important to always read the signs.
 The water levels are measured every morning and the rangers make decisions about whether rafting or kayaking is allowed.
 If for any reason visitors are unsure of whether to go in the water, ask a ranger.

-A life jacket is required for everyone in Yosemite.
+A life jacket is required for everyone when rafting in Yosemite.
 While it can be sitting beside visitors in the raft, it should be worn at all times for children under the age of thirteen.

 If visitors decide on a tour they should be aware of the meeting point.
 Phone coverage is not good in the area, so it is best to know where to go before hitting the road.